anakic/querystorm-docs/DefiningFunctions/Functions_via_SQL.md

 Functions can return a single value or an entire table as their result.

-If your machine (or the end user's machine) is running one of the newer (Office365) versions of Excel that support dynamic arrays[^1] tabular result will automatically spill.
+If your machine (or the end user's machine) is running one of the newer (Office365) versions of Excel that support [dynamic arrays][1], the tabular result will automatically spill.

-If your are using an older version of Excel, you will need to use Ctrl+Alt+Enter (or `{=function()}` syntax) to allow the result to return a table of data (however, you'll need to know in advance the size of the output data).
+If you are using an older version of Excel, you will need to use Ctrl+Alt+Enter (or `{=function()}` syntax) to allow the result to return a table of data (however, you'll need to know in advance the size of the output data).

 ## Sharing functions